zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 #### 1.1 Cases where changing to the antonyms doesn't convert the sentiments

-	there are only _num_ pumps here and in a small parking lot so good luck trying to maneuver around when its busy .
-	It is obvious that ...
+	there are only _num_ pumps here and in a small parking lot so good luck trying to maneuver around when its busy . it is obvious that ...
 #### 1.2 Sentences with too many adjectives
 Some of the adjectives should be changed, while others should not.

 	i loved when they had the punch card so you got a free coffee after buying so many but now they have an app with lots of deals too which is cool .

 #### 1.3 Sentences with no antonyms that WordNet can change
-40% of the sentences do not contain words that can be changed into antonyms
+40% of the sentences do not contain words that can be changed into antonyms.

 	they also brought my minestrone soup out less than a minute from the time i ordered ( the bus boy overheard my order and left to the kitchen before the waiter ) .
 #### 1.4 Limitations of WordNet
-There are phrases that WordNet cannot tackle, such as "less than" -> "more than", "this place is a gem", etc.
+* There are phrases that WordNet cannot tackle, such as "less than" -> "more than", "this place is a gem", etc.
-There are inappropriate antonyms that WordNet provides, such as "pretty cool place" -> "ugly warm place", etc.
+* There are inappropriate antonyms that WordNet provides, such as "pretty cool place" -> "ugly warm place", etc.

 ### 2. MISTAKES FOR TF-IDF
 #### 2.1 Long sentences